jsaintro/publicnotes/ALARM.md.md

    You should now see a bunch of tiles

 # Verify that everything is working
-1. Open up the arduino serial monitor
+1. Open up the Arduino serial monitor
    You should see a bunch of "Sending" events.
 If not check the jumpers from 2/3 to 14/15

 # Setup the multiplexer (Breaks out the sensors under the shield into separate virtual ones)